top of page

 IMG_4869.jpeg

 Indulge yourself in this fantastic summer treat.
-Experience the freedom to express yourself through a wide range of painting and drawing sessions, set around the grandeur of the Chateau de Saussignac whilst enjoying the bespoke hospitality on offer at Le 1500.
+Experience the freedom to express yourself through a wide range of painting and drawing sessions, set around the beauty of the village of Saussignac whilst enjoying the bespoke hospitality on offer at Le 1500.

 IMG_4707.jpeg